Anmol170405/Anmol170405/README.md

 ## About

-Second-year CSE undergraduate at Chandigarh University, specializing in machine learning and data science.
-Focus on research-driven approaches to real-world problems—healthcare diagnostics, computer vision, and academic intelligence systems.
+Results-oriented AI/ML undergraduate with a strong foundation in deep learning, neural networks, and cutting-edge AI.
+Skilled in applying ML models and data science to drive innovation while leading across technical, literary, and management domains.

-Currently exploring neuromorphic computing and production-grade ML pipelines.
+Actively seeking internship opportunities in R&D, Data Science, and Software Development to deliver measurable impact.
 Experienced in end-to-end model development, from problem formulation through evaluation and deployment.

 ---